rowett/primedigitsum-cuda/README.md

 The do-while/break structure provides early exit as soon as any base check fails.
 Divergence is inherent and structural: a warp pays the full instruction latency for any filter that even one of its 32 lanes still needs, so the effective cost of each filter is its instruction count weighted by the probability that at least one lane survives to reach it.

+**Base 16 runs before base 8, and this is counter-intuitive.** Base 8 is the stronger filter — marginal pass rate 0.2875 against base 16's 0.4167 — so filter-strength reasoning says it should go first.
+Running it first was measured and lost 1.3%.
+The reason is the POPC table above: base 8 is 2 LOP3 + **2 POPC** + IMAD + 2 IADD ≈ 13 ALU-equivalents, while base 16 is 2 LOP3 + SHF + IADD + **DP4A with no POPC at all** ≈ 5.
+Base 8 costs 2.6× as much, which swamps its extra filtering power.
+Ordering by strength alone is wrong here; ordering by strength *per unit of weighted cost* gives the order shown.

 Measured over 10.26 M real post-wheel candidates at the current search depth:

 | filter | candidates reaching | **warps** reaching |